Get updates & free travel guides – Subscribe here

 France Travel Seasons

 - High Season (mid-June through August and mid-December through early January): Summer and the period around the holidays is generally the high season in France, like most European countries.
 This is the time when the weather is often ideal and you can enjoy long days of sunshine, but it’s also the most crowded time, when lines are likely to be long, the crowds thick and the prices at their highest of the year.
-The high season extends beyond the summer months in some places, particularly Paris, with accommodation rates generally higher between April and October, and in that popular city the tourists tend to arrive in droves in September and often in the springtime too.
+The high season extends beyond the summer months in some places, particularly Paris, with accommodation rates generally higher between April and October.
+Book the Best Hotels in Paris and the Best Family Hotels in Paris months in advance.

 - Shoulder Season (April through mid-June, September and October): Other than Paris, shoulder season is often the best time to visit France, with fewer crowds, typically mild weather and occasionally discounted hotel rates.
 In Paris, the closest to a shoulder season may be late February through March and mid-October through mid-November.
 While it’s likely to be chilly, the crowds won’t be as thick as they are during the high season.